luigircruz/wizard/README.md

 ## How to use the Landing Page Boilerplate Generator?

-1. Open your git bash terminal anywhere on your preferred directory (Ex: inside htdocs/)
+1. Open your git bash terminal anywhere on your preferred directory (Ex: inside `Documents/` or in your `htdocs/` folder)
 2. Enter command to generate a generic boilerplate:

 USAGE: